 Your dashboard has many warning lights that let you know when something is wrong.
 So, what does the “Check Fuel Fill Inlet” message mean?
 Is it just meant to scare you into visiting the mechanic, or should you take the alert seriously?

-In this guide, we evaluate the warning message and let you know what could be wrong.
-We also go on to explain the fuel fill inlet, so you can better understand your vehicle.
-At the end of the guide, we discuss possible repair costs and let you know if you should keep driving your car.
+In this guide, I evaluate this warning message and let you know what could be wrong.
+I also go on to explain the fuel fill inlet, so you can better understand your vehicle.
+At the end of the guide, I discuss possible repair costs and let you know if you should keep driving your car.

 What Does the “Check Fuel Fill Inlet” Message Mean?